renpy/renpy/sphinx/source/style_properties.rst

     Equivalent to setting top_margin and bottom_margin to the same value.

+.. style-property:: margin tuple

+    When given a two-item tuple, equivalent to setting xmargin and ymargin to the two items.
+When given a four-item tuple, equivalent to setting left_margin, top_margin, right_margin, and bottom_margin to the four items.

 .. style-property:: left_padding int

     The amount of space between the background and the left side of